hugoalmeidahh/talent-manager/readme.md

 - **Running with Docker**: This part explains how to use Docker to run the project, leveraging `docker-compose` to manage containers, and setting up the database configuration.
 - **Tests**: Provides instructions on how to run the tests both locally and inside the Docker container.

+🦸  Autor
+Hello, I'm Hugo Almeida, I'm a fullstack architect and mobile++.
+I am passionate about technology, programming, processes and planning.
+I united all these passions in one profession.
+Questions, suggestions and criticism are very welcome.
+Follow my contacts.

+Developed :bowtie: by Hugo Almeida
+For support or suggestion : hugoalmeidahh@gmail.com
+If you like, don't forget to send stars for this project._

 Feel free to adjust or expand it as needed!